Mimris/mimris/src/posts/0091-Osdu_json.md

 Two new EntityTypes are added:

-**JsonObject** and **JsonArray** is used to represent objects and arrays in a Json-file.
+**JsonObject** and **JsonArray** are used to represent objects and arrays in a Json-file.
 The relationships **hasMember** is used to represent members of Json-file arrays.
 The relationships **hasPart** is used to represent the structure of the Json-file object tree.

-To generate a metamodel from this model, right-click the background and choose **Generate Metamodel** command.
+To generate a metamodel from this model, right-click on the background and choose **Generate Metamodel** command.
 A dialog-box will appear asking "Do you want to include system types".
 Click Ok to include system types.
-A new dialog-box will appear where you can select wich metamodel you want to generate.
+A new dialog-box will appear where you can select which metamodel you want to generate.

 (Note: A metamodel has to exist before you can generate a metamodel from a concept model.
 On the background menu choose **New Metamodel** to create a new metamodel.)

 ## Importing the OSDU Metamodel types

-Now its ready to use the OSDU Metamodel to create a new OSDU Concept model:
+Now the OSDU Metamodel is ready to be used to create a new OSDU Type Definition Model (_TDM).:
-On the background menu choose **Create New Model** to create a new model.
+On the background menu select the **Create New Model** to create a new _TDM model.
-You will be asked which Metamodel to use and then enter a name for the model.
+You will then be asked which Metamodel to use so select the appropriate Metamodel.

-Open the new model. an you will on the left side see the generated metamodel types.
+Open the new model, and on the left side you see the palette with the generated metamodel types.

 ![alt text](/images/posts/osdu/image002.png)